Nuns, Suffolk have $2.3M deal to preserve land

 “At this time of planetary degradation and aware of the needs of the Long Island bioregion, The Sisters of St. Joseph are responding by keeping their land as a sacred place of respect and healing for Earth and the community,” the 400-member order said in a statement.

+"Where else can you find this much land in western Suffolk County?" he said.

+Bolkas and his workers soon will plant strawberries, onions, zucchini, tomatoes, peppers and other foodstuffs on the land, with the first harvest expected by June.
+He has a 10-year lease with the sisters to work the land and sell the produce at reasonable prices.

-The funds received by the nuns for the purchase will be used to continue and enhance their environmental initiatives, the order said.
-Those include a wastewater treatment facility they are already partnering on with the county elsewhere on the property.
+The funds received by the nuns for the purchase will be used to continue and enhance their environmental efforts, including a wastewater treatment facility elsewhere on the property, an initiative in which they already are partnering with the county.

-“The Sisters of St. Joseph have been committed to meeting the needs of the people of greater Long Island through education, social service, health care, and pastoral ministry since 1856,” said Sister Helen Kearney, president of the Sisters of St. Joseph.
+Kearney said the order has been "committed to meeting the needs of the people of greater Long Island through education, social service, health care, and pastoral ministry since 1856."

-“The current environmental initiatives of our congregation stem from a commitment to all creation that was affirmed in a Land Ethic Statement in March 2015,” she said.

 The Peconic Land Trust, which works to conserve Long Island’s working farms, natural lands and heritage, has conserved more than 12,000 acres on Long Island.
 The group gave the nuns ideas on how to preserve their land.